-The Music buildings are officially open 7:00 am until Midnight weekdays, 8:00 am to 11:00 pm weekends.
+The Music buildings are officially open seven days a week from 7:30 AM until 11:00 PM.
 The buildings are typically closed during vacations and holiday periods.
 A schedule is posted on the exterior doors of each building for reference.
-Use of Music Department facilities is generally restricted to current Humboldt State University students enrolled in music classes.
+Use of Music Department facilities is generally restricted to current Cal Poly Humboldt students enrolled in music classes.